MarcZxc1/bva-server/DASHBOARD_SETTINGS_REPORTS_DEMO.md

   - Active Products: 42 products (21 from Shopee + 21 from Lazada)
   - Stock Alerts: [number of at-risk items]"

-### Step 4: Show Sales Forecast Chart
+### Step 4: Show Sales Forecast Chart (Purchasing Pattern Prediction)
 1. Point out the Sales Forecast chart
 2. Explain the 14-day forecast
 3. Show how it aggregates predictions from all products
+4. Point out pattern recognition (paydays, trends)

 **Talking Point:**
 "This chart shows a 14-day AI-powered sales forecast.
-The system analyzes your historical sales data and uses machine learning to predict future demand.
-It aggregates predictions from all your products to show overall expected sales."
+More importantly, it reveals purchasing patterns by analyzing your historical sales data.
+The system uses machine learning to recognize patterns you might miss."

+**Purchasing Pattern Insights:**
+"This is how BVA solves the visibility problem - the forecast chart shows:
+- **Time-Based Patterns**: You can see when customers typically buy more (paydays, weekends, holidays)
+- **Trend Patterns**: The line shows if purchasing is increasing, decreasing, or stable
+- **Demand Spikes**: These reveal special events or patterns (like payday shopping)
+- **Predictive Patterns**: The system predicts future purchasing based on past behavior"

 **Example:**
-- "The line shows predicted sales for the next 14 days."
+- "The line shows predicted sales for the next 14 days, but more importantly, it reveals purchasing patterns."
-- "You can see demand spikes - these might correspond to paydays or special events."
+- "See these spikes?
+The system learned from your sales data that customers buy 20% more on the 15th and 30th - these are payday purchasing patterns."
+- "The upward trend shows customers are buying more over time - this is a growth pattern."
-- "The forecast helps you plan inventory and marketing campaigns."
+- "The forecast helps you understand not just what will sell, but when customers will buy it."

 ### Step 5: Show Stock Alerts
 1. Point out the Stock Alerts section